Tan Si Chong Su

 Photo: Sengkang, Copyrighted free use.

-Masjid Omar Kampong Melaka is a historic mosque in Singapore, and is located at Keng Cheow Street in the Singapore River Planning Area, within the Central Area, Singapore's central business district.
+Masjid Omar Kampong Melaka is a historic mosque located along Keng Cheow Street and off Havelock Road in Chinatown, Singapore.
+Built in 1820 by Syed Omar Aljunied, it holds historical significance as the very first mosque to be established in the country, predating even Masjid Sultan.
 Masjid Omar Kampong Melaka is situated 230 metres southeast of Tan Si Chong Su.

 Photo: Sengkang, Copyrighted free use.